Lancasterwu/dms-view-ms/paper.md

 # Summary and Purpose

-One challenge when studying proteins is that the effect of amino-acid changes are idiosyncratic across the length of the gene [@echave2016causes].
-However, recent technological developments in the form of a high-throughput functional assay called Deep Mutational Scanning (DMS) [@fowler2014deep], make it possible to experimentally measure the effect of all amino-acid mutations to a protein.
+The high-throughput technique of deep mutational scanning (DMS) has recently made it possible to experimentally measure the effects of all amino-acid mutations to a protein [@fowler2014deep].
-Over the past five years, this flexible assay has been used to study dozens of different proteins [@esposito2019mavedb] and answer a variety of research questions.
+Over the past five years, this technique has been used to study dozens of different proteins [@esposito2019mavedb] and answer a variety of research questions.
-For example, DMS approaches have been used for protein engineering [@wrenbeck2017deep], understanding the human immune response to viruses [@lee2019mapping], and to potentially interpret human variation in a clinical setting [@starita2017variant; @gelman2019recommendations].
+For example, DMS has been used for protein engineering [@wrenbeck2017deep], understanding the human immune response to viruses [@lee2019mapping], and interpreting human variation in a clinical setting [@starita2017variant; @gelman2019recommendations].
-Accompanying this proliferation of DMS studies has been the development of software tools [@bloom2015software; @rubin2017statistical] and databases [@esposito2019mavedb] to standardize DMS analysis and facilitate data sharing.
+Accompanying this proliferation of DMS studies has been the development of software tools [@bloom2015software; @rubin2017statistical] and databases [@esposito2019mavedb] for data analysis and sharing.
-However, the power of a DMS study is only fully leveraged when the experimental results are summarized, integrated, and visualized with other data, such the 3-D protein structure and natural sequence data.
+However, for some purposes it is important to also integrate and visualize the DMS data in the context of other information, such as the 3-D protein structure or natural sequence-variation data.

-Here we describe *dms-view* (https://dms-view.github.io/), a flexible, web-based, interactive visualization tool for deep mutational scanning experiments written in JavaScript and [D3](https://d3js.org).
+Here we describe *dms-view* (https://dms-view.github.io/), a flexible, web-based, interactive visualization tool for DMS data.
-*dms-view* links site-level and mutation-level results from a DMS to a 3-D protein structure.
+*dms-view* is written in JavaScript and [D3](https://d3js.org), and links site-level and mutation-level DMS data to a 3-D protein structure.
-The user can interactively select sites of interest to reveal the mutation-level details and view the sites on the protein structure.
+The user can interactively select sites of interest to examine the DMS measurements in the context of the protein structure.
-*dms-view* tracks both the input data information and the user selections in the URL.
+*dms-view* tracks the input data and user selections in the URL, making it possible to save specific views of interactively generated visualizations to share with collaborators.
-This allows the user to save their selections or send a specific view to collaborator.
-Importantly, *dms-view* is designed with a flexible input data file so the user can display custom site- and mutation-level metrics and incorporate non-DMS data, such amino-acid frequencies in nature.
+Importantly, *dms-view* takes a flexible input data file so users can easily visualize their own DMS data in the context of protein structures of their choosing, and also incorporate additional information such amino-acid frequencies in natural alignments.

 Users can access *dms-view* at https://dms-view.github.io.
 The tool consists of a data section at the top and a description section at the bottom.
-The data section displays the user specified data in three panels: the site plot panel, the mutation plot panel, and the protein structure panel (\autoref{fig:fig}A).
+The data section displays the user-specified data in three panels: the site-plot panel, the mutation-plot panel, and the protein-structure panel (\autoref{fig:fig}A).
-When sites are selected in the site plot panel, the individual mutation values are shown in the mutation plot panel below and highlighted on the protein structure to the right.
+When sites are selected in the site-plot panel, the individual mutation values are shown in the mutation-plot panel and highlighted on the protein structure.
-The description section is at the bottom of the page.
-The user can use this section to explain the experimental setup, acknowledge data sources, hold notes about a particular analysis or another relevant information.
+The description section is at the bottom of the page, and allows the user to add arbitrary notes that explain the experimental setup, acknowledge data sources, or provide other relevant information.

 Please visit the documentation at https://dms-view.githubio/docs to learn more about how to use the tool, how to upload a new dataset, or view case studies.